Yuriysteam/yuriysteam.github.io/_posts/2018-09-13-Teaching-yourself-Product-desing-thinking.md

 <br>

 To reach the goal of exchanging currencies on the go no UI is needed.
-No UI is better than any UI. Почему
+No UI is better than any UI.

 The exchange happens in the background when the payment is done.